Best Baby Thermometer

-This style of thermometer requires pulling on the ear to insert the tip into the canal with a straight shot to the eardrum.
-If little ones have an ear infection or are ear sensitive, this could be painful.
-Also, as with similar technology products, there are many factors you need to control for this thermometer to offer an accurate reading, and we worry parents will forget them or choose not to do them.
-This lack of instruction following could lead to inaccurate readings according to the user manual and our testing.
-Overall, given the high number of infrared thermometers on the market, and the fact that all have similar requirements, we think this option is one of the highest quality with the easiest to use designs in the group.
+This type of thermometer requires pulling on the ear to insert the tip into the canal for a better shot to the eardrum.
+If little ones have an ear infection or are ear sensitive, this could cause pain.
+Also, as with similar technology options, there are several factors you need to control for this thermometer to acquire an accurate reading, and we worry parents will forget them or choose not to do them.
+Not following instructions could lead to inaccurate readings according to the user manual and our testing.
+Overall, given the high number of infrared thermometers on the market, and the fact that all have similar requirements, we think this option is one of the highest quality with the easiest to use designs in this review.
 Most families will be happy with this baby and kids' thermometer.

-This baby and kids thermometer does not come with ear covers, nor does it sell them, so you'll need to clean the earn tip after each use.
-Also, this technology type involves meeting several requirements before taking temperatures to ensure accuracy, so we encourage parents to read them before every use.
+This baby and kids thermometer does not come with ear covers, nor does it sell them, so you'll need to clean the ear tip after every use.
+Also, this technology type involves meeting several requirements before taking temperatures to ensure accuracy, so we encourage parents to read the instructions and tips before every use.
 For the price, we think this is one of the easiest to use options in the bunch, and we think parents will appreciate the ability to choose between ear or forehead methodology making it a wallet-friendly option for most families.

 It is near impossible to find a more accurate thermometer than the Vicks Speed Read.
 This thermometer works orally, rectally, or under the armpit.
 In our tests, this option provided the best and most consistently accurate readings in the group, and we felt the most confident that the readings reflected the health of the test child.
 Unlike infrared technology, this thermometer gives you the actual temperature of the child as opposed to the ambient heat around the child.
 This difference in technology is likely why many pediatricians require that temperatures for babies, especially infants under six months, only be taken using this type of thermometer (usually rectally).
 This baby and kids thermometer is super easy to use, and we love the giant backlit digital display that is easy to read in any lighting.

-This thermometer requires more patience than the competition as you may need to wait several seconds for a final accurate reading.
-Our oral tests were just a couple of seconds, but the armpit and rectal temperatures took a few seconds more.
+This thermometer requires more patience than the competition as you may need to wait a few seconds for a final accurate reading.
+Our oral tests were just a couple of seconds or less, but the armpit and rectal temperatures took longer.
 Also, you'll need to keep this thermometer ultra-clean and consider buying two, one for oral and one for the "other place" to avoid contamination.
-Overall, we think that sometimes simple and old fashioned is the way to go, and this thermometer had the competition beat for consistent accuracy with the fewest number of limitations.
+However, the price is friendly enough to buy multiples.
+Overall, we think that sometimes simple and old-fashioned is the way to go, and this thermometer had the competition beat for consistent accuracy with the fewest number of limitations or environmental requirements.
 We think this is something parents will appreciate.
-Even if you want the convenience of a no-contact product, we recommend the Vicks as a good backup option to double-check readings if you are on the fence about your child's well-being.
+Even if you want the convenience of a no-contact product, we recommend the Vicks as a good backup option to double-check readings if you are on the fence about your child's well-being or need for care.